Brick-and-mortar store in 2023: A major retail comeback Steven P February 2, 2023

 Customers Value The Advantages Of Sizing And Feeling Before Buying

 However, despite how convenient the online retail market has become, real-and-mortar establishments still provide a level of ease that online shopping simply cannot match.
-For immediate needs like groceries or a new phone charger, many individuals still like going shopping in person.
+Many individuals still like going shopping in person for immediate needs like groceries or a new phone charger.
 Even other products, like clothing or a soothing bubble bath, are frequently desired by customers the same day they place their order.

 Minimizes Additional Packaging And Shipping Expenses